-Arranging your APA Reference list in the proper format is an important part of completing your research paper.
-As you prepare and write your paper, you should be compiling a preliminary reference list or bibliography that contains all the information you need for your citations.
+Arranging your APA reference list in the proper format is an important part of completing your research paper.
+As you prepare and write your paper, you should compile a preliminary reference list or bibliography that contains all the information you need for your citations.
 Make sure all your citations are accurate and lead your reader directly to the same source you used for your paper.

-Each source should contain this information, follow the proper citation formatting style.
+Each source you include in your reference list should contain this information, following the proper citation formatting style.

 - Author name